Kozea/wdb/README.md

 #### Tornado

-In tornado, which is not a wsgi server, you can use the `wdb_tornado` function which will monkey patch the execute methon on RequestHandlers:
+In tornado, which is not a wsgi server, you can use the `wdb_tornado` function which will monkey patch the execute method on RequestHandlers:

 ```python
     from wdb.ext import wdb_tornado